CHE(LEGAL) - SITE MANAGEMENT: MAIL AND DELIVERY

 An officer or employee of a state agency or political subdivision, including a college district, may not knowingly use or authorize the use of an internal mail system for the distribution of political advertising.
 The prohibition does not apply to the use of an internal mail system to distribute political advertising that is delivered to the premises of a state agency or political subdivision through the United States Postal Service or the use of an internal mail system by a state agency to distribute political advertising that is the subject of or related to an investigation, hearing, or other official proceeding of the agency.
 Election Code 255.0031

-"Political advertising" means a communication supporting or opposing a candidate for nomination or election to a public office or office of a political party, a political party, a public officer, or a measure that:
+"Political advertising" means a communication that supports or opposes a political party, a public officer, a measure, or a candidate for nomination or election to a public office or office of a political party, and:

-- In return for consideration, is published in a newspaper, magazine, or other periodical or is broadcast by radio or television;
+- Is published in a newspaper, magazine, or other periodical in return for consideration;

 - Appears in a pamphlet, circular, flier, billboard or other sign, bumper sticker, or similar form of written communication; or